 Reinstatement Evidence of Practice for Nurses Email to a Friend The Reinstatement Evidence of Practice for Nurses program is designed for non-practicing registered nurses (RN) and registered practical nurses (RPN) who have received a letter of direction from the College of Nurses of Ontario (CNO) and who wish to return to active practice in Ontario.
 This nursing program emphasizes holistic care, cultural diversity/sensitivity, critical thinking and reflective practice.
 Courses take a patient-focused, family-centred and interprofessional approach.
-Current research, best practices and lived experience provide the foundation for learning.
-Note(s) George Brown College reserves the right to add or delete certificates and/or courses and to change campus locations and/or clinical placement sites depending on enrollment numbers and/or the availability of sites.
+Current research, adult learning principles, social justice, best practices and lived experience provide the foundation for learning.
+Note(s) CNO Requirements: Visit the Become a Nurse web page on the CNO website for important information on becoming a nurse in Ontario (including the requisite skills and abilities).
+Disclaimer: George Brown College reserves the right to add or delete certificates and/or courses and to change campus locations and/or clinical placement sites depending on enrollment numbers and/or the availability of sites.
 Clinical placement site assignment is entirely within the discretion of the college and is based on availability.
 You may be required to travel up to 150 km from George Brown College to complete your clinical placement.
 George Brown College reserves the right to alter program requirements due to legislative changes and/or changes in the requirements of clinical placement providers or the CNO.
 Intake(s) September, January and May Admission Requirement(s) You must secure formal admission (see Application Process below) before you can register for courses.
 Admission will only be considered if you meet the following requirements: You must be a non-practicing RN or RPN.
 You must have a letter of direction from the CNO.
 You must have a resumé/curriculum vitae (CV) outlining your previous nursing education and practice.
-Application Process You must complete the Reinstatement (Return to Practice) for Nurses PDF application form.
-Your completed application form and required documents must be sent to the Continuing Education Nursing department.
-You will receive an email confirming your acceptance within 10 business days of our receipt of your submission.
+Application Process You must complete the Reinstatement Evidence of Practice for Nurses PDF application form.
+Your completed application form and the required documents must be sent to the Continuing Education Nursing department by mail or in person.
+If you are accepted, you will receive an email within 10 business days (excluding college closures) of the day we receive your application.
 Completion Details This nursing program is offered in a flexible format: courses may be offered during the day, on weekends or during the evening and may be available through in-class, online or hybrid deliveries.
 Your letter of acceptance will include a personal academic plan that has been developed for you (which will contain the list of courses you will be required to complete).
 The timeline for completing your courses is individualized based on your specific needs.
 The order in which you complete your course requirements is only restricted by course prerequisites.